tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 }
 ````

-Their name explained the meaning.
+Their name explains the meaning.

 The most important concept is Txn: